caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Topological evaluation

 Maximum likelihood inference gives a point estimate of the phylogeny -- a single phylogeny (topology and branch lengths) that maximizes the probability of the observed data under the model.
 A maximum likelihood analysis will always return a single phylogeny, regardless of how strong the support for that phylogeny is or how much higher its likelihood is than that of other phylogenies.
-This is akin to presenting an estimate of mass, made from multiple observations, without showing error bars.
+Presenting a phylogeny without any indication of topological support is akin to presenting an estimate of mass made from multiple observations without showing error bars.
+It is difficult to interpret the point estimate without having a sense of how much uncertainty there is.

 ### Summarizing topological support